ThePacielloGroup/cupper/content/patterns/serving.md

 baseURL = "https://thepaciellogroup.github.io/infusion/"
 ```

-{{% note %}}
+### Set the publishing source

-If you created a new repo' manually (without forking) you will find the `docs` folder is not automatically setup as the publishing source.
-This folder can be made the source for your Github Pages site by selecting it under  **Settings → Github Pages → Source** in the web interface.
+You will find the `docs` folder is not automatically setup as the publishing source, even when forking the repo.
+In which case, you must set it under  **Settings → Github Pages → Source** in the web interface.

 ![The publishing source dropdown menu on Github](/images/serve_from_docs.png)
-{{% /note %}}